matiasilva/fpga-projects/README.md

 * the TangNano 9kandand
 * the Xilinx Zynq-7000

 Most projects use the open source suite of tools for simulation, synthesis and place-and-route.
+All code written by me, unless specified otherwise.

 ## Development